 With its mix of historical and cultural influences and its spectacular natural landscapes, this is a fascinating destination for adventurous travelers.
-The recent history of the country is well documented but Libya’s past involves much more than the revolution and rule of Colonel Gadaffi.
+The recent history of the country is well documented but Libya’s past involves much more than the revolution and rule of Colonel Gaddafi.

 Tripoli itself has a bustling medina with colorful, noisy souqs and a long corniche stretching beside the Mediterranean.
 Beyond Tripoli are the major Roman sites of Sabratha and Leptis Magna.
-A little imagination is needed to bring these places to life, and the extent of the ruins is certainly testament to the importance of North Africa as a province of the Roman Empire - indeed, the only African Roman Emperor, Septimus Severus, was from Leptis Magna.
+A little imagination is needed to bring these places to life, and the extent of the ruins is certainly testament to the importance of North Africa as a province of the Roman Empire — indeed, the only African Roman Emperor, Septimius Severus, was from Leptis Magna.

 The towns and villages in the mountains of Jebel Nafusa are predominantly populated by Berbers, who constructed multi-purpose dwellings known as qasrs.
 The qasrs were at once granaries, forts and homes for families and although they are no longer used as such, they remain relatively intact despite their precarious positioning on cliff edges and hilltops.
 The medina of Ghadames, located on the northern edge of the Sahara Desert, is a World Heritage Site where whitewashed alleyways hide vividly decorated and cool interiors.